Notice of Race – Youth Sailing Regatta

 3.1 All skippers must submit a registration prior to the close of on-site registration.

-3.2 The Club 420 Fleet is open to Junior Sailors, up to and including 18 years of age at the time of the regatta.
+3.2 The 420 Fleet is open to Junior Sailors up to and including 18 years of age at the time of the regatta.

-3.3 Competitors must have completed all parts of the entry form and liability release document must be signed by parent/guardian of any participating junior sailor prior to the close of on-site registration.
+3.3 Competitors must have completed all parts of the entry form and Covid self-assessment form.
+Liability release documents must be signed by parent/guardian of any participating junior sailor prior to the close of on-site registration.

 4. Registration – Entry Fees

-4.2 Registration Fee is $53.25 per boat payable at the time of registration and must be received by Midnight Friday, March 6th.
+4.3 Registration Fee is $106.50 per boat payable at the time of registration and must be received by Midnight Saturday, March 30th.
 All registrations and payments received after that day – must include the late fee of $10.65.
-Credit cards can be used for online registration, and checks and credit cards will be accepted at registration desk.
+Credit cards can be used for online registration.
+Cash and credit cards will be accepted at registration desk.